Farzadin/link-in-bio/README.md

 # link-in-bio

 <p>
-  I'm going to make webpage for links to all my social media accounts using Html, CSS, JavaScript
+  I'm going to make webpage for links to all my social media accounts using HTML, CSS, JavaScript
 </p>

 Here, We are going to code along with Takuya Matsuyama aka [craftzdog](https://github.com/craftzdog).